villhei/elixirtut/elixir_web/app/chapters/conditionals.md

 "Will match"
 ```

-The clauses listet in the `case` construct need not be exhaustive.
+The clauses listed in the `case` construct need not be exhaustive.
 The clauses can be a combination of bound variables or they can be ignored.
 The second clause in addition to the last one is the only one that has a properly matching pattern.

 ## <a name="conditions_case"></a>A case of guards